 The Nottingham's secured business lending policy is used to manage the level of credit risk emanating from secured business lending.
 Primarily, secured business lending loans are made available to Small and Medium sized Enterprises (SMEs) for either owner occupied or investment property purposes.
-Loans are only granted against the 'bricks and mortar' value (i.e. loans are only provided for the purchase/ re-mortgaging of a property and not for working capital or machinery, etc.)
+Loans are only granted against the 'bricks and mortar' value (i.e. loans are only provided for the purchase/ re-mortgaging of a property and not for working capital or machinery, etc.).

-Secured business lending credit risk is monitored by the Credit Committee with day-to-day management delegated to the Head of Credit Risk and Model Governance.
+Secured business lending credit risk is monitored by the Credit Committee.

-The table below details the minimum credit risk capital requirement by standardised exposure class at 31 December 2018, broken down by exposure value.
+The table below details the minimum credit risk capital requirement by standardised exposure class at 31 December 2019, broken down by exposure value.

-Standardised exposure classes 31 December 2018 31 [December 2017
+Standardised exposure classes 31 December 2019 31 December 2018

 Exposure Capital Exposure Capital

 Value Requirement Value Requirement

 £m £m £m £m

-Retail 54.6 3.3 49.3 3.0
+Retail 33.8 2.0 54.6 3.3

-Secured by Mortgages on Residential Property 3,362.3 94.2 3,233.5 90.5
+Secured by Mortgages on Residential Property 3,022.0 84.6 3,362.3 94.2

-Secured by Mortgages on Commercial Real Estate 71.0 4.3 66.7 4.0
+Secured by Mortgages on Commercial Real Estate 93.6 5.7 71.0 4.3

-Past Due Items 3.0 0.2 2.6 0.2
+Past Due Items 2.7 0.2 3.0 0.2

-Total Loans and advances to customers 3,490.9 102.0 3,352.1 97.7
+Total Loans and advances to customers 3,152.1 92.5 3,490.9 102.0

-The following table shows the residual maturities of all loans and advances exposures as at 31 December 2018.
+The following table shows the residual maturities of all loans and advances exposures as at 31 December 2019.